SaiSindhuja197/mslearn-fabric/Instructions/Labs/05-analyze-spark.md

 1. Now the dataframe includes the correct column names (in addition to the **Index**, which is a built-in column in all dataframes based on the ordinal position of each row).
 The data types of the columns are specified using a standard set of types defined in the Spark SQL library, which were imported at the beginning of the cell.

 1. Confirm that your changes have been applied to the data by viewing the dataframe.
-Run the following cell by adding a new code cell from **+ Code** button
+Run the following cell by adding a new code cell from the **+ Code** button

     ```python
     display(df)